liupfskygre/metagenomics-workshop-1/source/functional-annotation/summarize.rst

 Copy the resulting html files to your local computer with scp and open it a browser, like you did for the FastQC output.

+**Question: What are the main differences between the databases you have worked with: COG, Metacyc and KEGG?
+Which one do you prefer and why?**